 Architects in ChargeFranz Leuthner, Claudia Pirchl

-From the architect.
+Text description provided by the architects.
 The concept of a traditional Japanese teahouse inspired the project located in Lower Austria.
 The building was designed as a contemporary interpretation of a teahouse that allows for a more diverse use.
 It serves as a place for drinking tea and observing silence and as a space for regression therapy for clients with the possibility for overnight stays.

 Separated from the private house with an attached therapy room the teahouse is located in the property’s garden, among trees and bushes.
 Four pillars, made out of tree trunks, elevate the organic structure from the ground and allow the vegetation to grow both under and around the building.
 The massive black base adds the feeling of stability and durability to the teahouse, while the rest of the building rises organically from the base.
 A ramp serves to access the building comfortably.
 It is made out of tree trunks, as traditionally used by wine farmers in Lower Austria, and separated from the teahouse by a small gap.